Optomechanical quantum bus for donor spins in silicon: Spin-spin coupling via the phonon system

 \section{Spin-spin coupling via the phonon system}

-Exploiting an intermediary quantum system has proven useful for implementing controlled 2-qubit gates for other physical implementations of a qubit: Two double quantum dots were coupled via MW line integrated on the chip \cite{borjans2020}.
-Coupling two superconducting qubits via an MW transmission line was experimentally demonstrated in \cite{sillanpaa2007,majer2007} and entangling qubits via a mechanical oscillator has been considered theoretically for NV centers in diamond in \cite{{rosenfeld2021}} and similarly for atoms in optical cavities in \cite{sorensen2003}.
+Exploiting an intermediary quantum system has proven useful for implementing 2-qubit gates for other physical implementations of a qubit: Two double quantum dots were coupled via MW line integrated on the chip in \cite{borjans2020}, coupling two superconducting qubits via an MW transmission line was experimentally demonstrated in \cite{sillanpaa2007,majer2007}, and entangling qubits via a mechanical oscillator has been considered theoretically for NV centers in diamond in \cite{{rosenfeld2021}} and similarly for atoms in optical cavities in \cite{sorensen2003}.
+Next, we will discuss how it applies to our system.